 2010-2013 | The Heist Or Hit years

-We started working on this fourth album when David sent me a WhatsApp message on 28 November.
-And if you’d have asked me on 27 November what the chances of an S&D comeback were, I’d have said less than 5%.
-But it feels fucking great, and no matter what happens, I’m really pleased that the door is back open, and I’m immensely proud of this album. thanks for all of your support so far…
+we started working on this fourth album when David sent me a WhatsApp message on 28 November 2018. and if you’d have asked me on 27 November what the chances of an S&D comeback were, i’d have said less than 5%. but it feels fucking great, and no matter what happens, i’m really pleased that the door is back open, and i’m immensely proud of this album. thanks for all of your support so far…